JuliaGuanzon/crypto_portfolio/README.md

 # Cryptocurrency Portfolio Performance

 Measuring portfolio performance can be very simple and straight forward.
-Calculating returns and volatility can be a breeze when you compare a few stocks and protfolios, but comparing more than that may prove to be disasterous.
+Calculating returns and volatility can be a breeze when you compare a few stocks and protfolios, but comparing more than that may prove to be disastrous.
 With this new cryptocurrency portfolio prototype, we can easily see which cryptocurrencies are the best performers.
-Not only can compare performance, but we can do it using the fewest features possible to give the user a condensed set of information.
+Not only can compare performance, but we can do it using the fewest features possible to give the user a summarized set of information.

 ---